-That’s not free and, if you do want to go up the tower, it’s best to book tickets in advance so you can avoid the queues which can get pretty long.
-Click here to check the price and book it now.
+If you do want to go up the KL Tower, it’s best to book tickets in advance so you can avoid the queues which can get pretty long.

 The area of Kampung Baru is one of my favourite places to wander and one of the most interesting places in Kuala Lumpur.